Alemi7523/Alemi7523.github.io/index.md

 You will be on the concert, you will get a dedication if your friendship with amber is at least 10, which at the same time will increase in 2 your friendship with Aelita and 3 your friendship with Venam.
-You can listen to songs selecting them with left and right keys, You can finish it at any moment pressing any key that is not to move though the songs.
+You can listen to songs selecting them with left and right keys.
+You can finish it at any moment pressing any key that is not to move though the songs.

 Finish it when you want and continue through the cutscene.